 * input stream and how it was created.
 The bytes that will be supplied

-* to subsequent callers of the read
+* to subsequent callers of the read method depend on the

 * particular type of the input stream.
-The method reset
+The method reset for class InputStream

-* does nothing except throw an IOException
+* does nothing except throw an IOException.

 *